yessinek97/yessinek97/docs/pages/ig/data_configuration.md

     filter_column: # This argument defines the column name used to filter features.
     value: # This argument defines the value inside the filter_column which represents the feature to take.
+    feat_col_name: # This argument defines the column's name which hold the features name.
+    remove_duplicated: # Remove duplicate rows based on specific columns
+      remove: True # This argument defines whether to remove duplicate rows for train.
+      train_columns: # This argument defines the column name used to filter duplicate rows for train.
+        - id
+      remove_test: False # This argument defines whether to remove duplicate rows for test.
+      test_columns: # This argument defines the column name used to filter duplicate rows for test.
+        - id
-    feat_col_name: # This argument defines the column's name which hold the features name. filter_rows : # This section is used to remove rows base on a given column. filter_column : # This argument defines the name of column to filter. value : # This argument defines the value used to remove rows.
+  filter_rows : # This section is used to remove rows base on a given column.
+    filtre: # This argument defines whether to filter rows or not. filter_column : # This argument defines the name of column to filter. value : # This argument defines the value used to remove rows.
+  remove_missing_value: # This section is used to remove rows with missing values.
+    remove: # This argument defines whether to remove rows with missing values or not.
+    columns: # This argument defines the name of the column to check for missing values.
+      - col1
+      - col2
   label: cd8_any # This argument sets the target label name.
   id: id # This argument defines the unique id.
   ids: # This section provides a list of the columns will be saved with the processed data.